 Visualizing 40 Years of U.S. Interest Rates

-In just six months, the Federal Reserve has hiked interest rates by 300 basis points in one of the fastest rate increases in decades.
-By the end of 2023, rates could rise to 4.50-4.75%.
+In 2022, the Federal Reserve hiked interest rates by 400 basis points in one of the fastest rate increases in decades.
+In May, it raised rates to a range of 5.0-5.25%, a 16-year high.

 Yet in spite of these increases, rates still fall below historical averages.

-In Part 1 of our Seizing Capital Opportunities series from Citizens, we show interest rate trends over modern history, and the implications of increasingly hawkish monetary policy in today’s environment.
+In Part 1 of our Understanding Market Trends series from Citizens, we show interest rate trends over modern history, and the implications of increasingly hawkish monetary policy in today’s environment.